 - Your wedding gown and bridal accessories: If you’re wearing a ribbon or sash with your wedding gown, select one with a shade closest to your wedding colors.
 You can also try a jeweled hairpiece, gloves or another bridal accessory to spotlight your style.

 - The wedding party: The groomsmen vests and bridesmaid dresses are a traditional way to display the wedding colors.
 To really see variety (and break up the monotony), have your maids wear varying dress styles of the same color.

-- Wedding stationary: From save-the-date and engagement announcements to the invitation itself, your wedding stationary not only sets the tone and mood for your wedding ceremony and reception, it also informs guests of the wedding colors.
-If your cardstock is stark white or ecru, embellishments like ribbons, pressed flowers and colored envelopes liners are little ways to use color with your stationary.
+- Wedding stationary: From save-the-date and engagement announcements to the invitation itself, your wedding stationery not only sets the tone and mood for your wedding ceremony and reception, it also informs guests of the wedding colors.
+If your cardstock is stark white or ecru, embellishments like ribbons, pressed flowers and colored envelopes liners are little ways to use color with your stationery.

 - Reception decor: Wedding decorations such as centerpieces, table cloths and runners, drapes, lighting and chair covers are great design elements for displaying color.

 - Wedding favors: These little treasures are one of the best parts of the wedding reception.
 Have your “thank you” treats decorated in beautiful packaging like unique boxes or fancy ribbons that play up your color scheme.
 Your guests will enjoy the presentation just as much as the favors inside.

 - Catering: The wedding cake will serve as the piece de resistance of your reception meal (adorned with sugary blossoms and berries).
 But think of all the other ways catering can showcase your wedding colors—like signature cocktails or a dessert table with colorful petifores and candies.
 Talk with your pastry chef and caterer to brainstorm creative and unexpected ways to incorporate your colors into the reception meal.